 The Creation Research Society is a professional organization of trained scientists and interested laypersons who are firmly committed to scientific special creation.
 The Society was organized in 1963 by a committee of ten like-minded scientists, and has grown into an organization with worldwide membership.

-Other functions of CRS include maintenance of a comprehensive directory of creationist organizations throughout the world.
 The CRS also runs a secure online bookstore for ordering books and videos on special creation.